Hexilee/unhtml/README.md

 ok  	github.com/Hexilee/unhtml	4.098s
 ```

 Not very bad, in consideration of the small size of the demo HTML.
-In true development with more complicated HTML, their efficiency are almost the same.
+In true development with more complicated HTML, their efficiency is almost the same.

 ### Tips & Features

-The only API this package exposed is the function,
+The only API this package exposes is the function:

 ```go
 func Unmarshal(data []byte, v interface{}) error
 ```

-which is compatible with the standard libraries `json` and `xml`.
+which is compatible with the standard library's `json` and `xml`.
 However, you can do some jobs with the data types in your code.

 #### Types

-This package supports part kinds of type, the all kinds of type in the `reflect` package except `Ptr/Uintptr/Interface/Chan/Func`.
+This package supports all kinds of type in the `reflect` package except `Ptr/Uintptr/Interface/Chan/Func`.

-Follow fields are invalid and will cause `UnmarshalerItemKindError`.
+The following fields are invalid and will cause `UnmarshalerItemKindError`.

 ```go
 type WrongFieldsStruct struct {